 In 2008 she relocated to London.
 Keen to continue in music, Sascha joined a contemporary choir and a gospel choir and then stumbled upon jazz.
 Newly inspired she started studying jazz harmony, discovered new songs, new musicians and a love for ECM artists.

 In September 2012 Sascha had to take six-month break from singing, however unexpectedly this proved to be a catalyst in finding her stylistic voice.
 Unable to sing, she listened to mountains of music and started writing songs on the guitar and singing melodies in her head.
 Engaging further in song writing, she found support and confidence enabling her to connect her love of jazz harmonies, soulful melodies and descriptive lyric to create her sound; through losing her voice, she found her stylistic voice.

 Following further and fuller engagement in song writing, she released her debut five-track EP ‘Love Finds You’ on 14th September 2015, recorded and produced by Patrick Wood, a defining moment: ‘My pencil sketches became watercolours, an amazing experience.’

 Further developing Sascha’s distinctive sound and influences, her debut album, ‘Looking Out and After’ introduces the musical personalities of the talented Patrick Wood (guitars, Rhodes, Wurlitzer, piano) Roy Dodds (drums and percussion) and Simon Edwards (double and electric bass.)

-Sascha will be releasing select songs from her album over the next few months, playing live acoustic sessions at various venues and details of the album launch Monday 29th October at the intimate and beautiful St. Pancras Old Church, London.
+Sascha will be releasing select songs from her album, playing solo acoustic sessions at various venues and with full band for the album launch Monday 29th October at the intimate and beautiful St. Pancras Old Church, London.